 Sauna Knigge - A simple catalogue for sauna enthusiasts

 Going to the sauna is celebrated as a social event.
-To ensure that going to the sauna together is not associated with unpleasantness or even ends in disaster, a few basic social rules should be observed.
-The sauna etiquette guide helps you to take these rules to heart so that your visit to the sauna is a stimulating and pleasant experience for everyone involved.
+To ensure that going to the sauna together is not associated with discomfort or even ends in disaster, a few basic social rules should be observed.
+The sauna etiquette guide helps you to take these to heart so that a visit to the sauna together is a stimulating and pleasant experience for everyone involved.

 Sauna etiquette point 1: Don't forget to shower off

-It is a truism that everyone sweats a lot in the sauna, but this should be taken into account because otherwise the others will get an unpleasant whiff of your own smell.
-Consequently, you should only enter the sauna after a good shower.
-This is especially true after the sauna, when you go into the cooling pool.
-Who wants to swim in each other's sweat?
+It is a truism that everyone sweats a lot in the sauna, but this should be taken into account, as otherwise the other person's own odour will get into their nostrils.
+Consequently, the sauna should only be entered after a good shower.
+This is especially true after the sauna session, when you go into the cooling pool.
+Who wants to swim in someone else's sweat?

-Sauna etiquette point 2: Using the towel correctly
+Sauna etiquette point 2: Use the towel correctly

-Two towels should be used in the sauna.
-One towel is used as a seat to prevent sweat from burning into the wood.
-Everyone uses the other towel to dry themselves off so that the drops of sweat do not make excessive demands on the sauna room.
-When toweling off, care should be taken not to splash your own sweat.
-Because no one likes to get something like that off.
+Two towels should be used for the sauna.
+One towel is used as a seat so that the sweat cannot burn into the wood.
+The other towel is used to dry yourself off so that the drops of sweat do not take up too much of the sauna room.
+When drying off, care should be taken not to splash your own sweat.
+After all, nobody likes that.

 It is better to use two towels.